mehrnoush68/chat-app/README.md

 4. Create the HTML for the new chat `li`
 5. Fully style the `li` with a class of `.usercard` using CSS.
 6. Create a rule for elements with class `.selected` so that it's clear from the "Other Conversations" slide out panel that the active conversation is that conversation card
 7. Create a modified (if necessary) version of the card with a slightly bigger profile for the `header` of the `#conversation` block of the page, identifying the user you are speaking to.
-This should be stuck to the top of the `#conversation` block using `position: absolute;`.
+This should be stuck to the top of the `#conversation` block using `position: absolute;`

 ### C. Input form
 1. Quickly wireframe the form that takes the input text from the user, include a few buttons if necessary